-While the majority of Kauai beaches are open to you, the highway and beaches beyond Hanalei will be closed until further notice.
+Starting June 17, the highway and beaches beyond Hanalei are scheduled to reopen after the historic floods in 2018.
+See our updated North Shore Kauai road news which includes new parking regulations.
 On behalf of our island community, we thank you for your kokua during this time.

 No matter which Kauai vacation rental you choose, there’s a spectacular beach close by to enjoy.
 When we asked our Facebook fans to name their favorite Kauai beach, Nikki Campbell wrote, “How can you pick just one?”
 That’s a good point, Nikki, and we agree.

 The beaches that scored the highest in our poll were Poipu and Polihale.

 I voted for them too but a personal favorite never made the cut.
 It’s Lumahai Beach located near our North Shore Kauai vacation rentals and just a few miles beyond Hanalei.

 Hollywood star, Mitzi Gaynor, washed a guy right out of her hair on this beach fifty years ago.
 During the filming of South Pacific, Lumahai became her all time favorite.

 I like Lumahai because the strong currents keep the beach in constant change.

 There’s always something different to explore when I visit.
 The ocean can create small pools in the lava rocks and even waterfalls.
 Then there’s the crescent shaped beach which is a perfect setting for Kauai weddings or a Kauai commitment ceremony.
 I held mine here which makes Lumahai a sentimental favorite.